How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Buy only from reputable sellers.
 Bags sold at flea markets, home parties, and street vendors are likely to be fake.
 If a seller has an extremely high inventory of the same style, be wary.

-Finally, become familiar with any brand you’re considering purchasing from, and take notice of its collections.
+Finally, please become familiar with any brand you’re considering purchasing from and take notice of its collections.
 Chanel changes details every year, so it helps if you stay on track with current brand offerings.

 Chanel Fast Facts